IBRice101/IBRice101.github.io/Walkthroughs/index.md

 # My Hacksoc Wiki Contributions

-Here's a list of all of the articles I wrote for the [hacksoc wiki](https://wiki.hacksoc.co.uk), enjoy!
+Here's a list of all of the walkthrough and help/guide articles I have written, most of which were originally for the [hacksoc wiki](https://wiki.hacksoc.co.uk), enjoy!

 If you learned something from this, why not send me over a little tip by way of thanks?
 No pressure but it would be much appreciated :)